paarthbhatt/My-Projects/readme.md

 # Tutorial Projects

-A collection of beginner-friendly tutorial projects built using HTML, CSS, and JavaScript.
+A collection of beginner-friendly tutorial projects built using HTML, CSS, and JavaScript, C++ and React.
 These projects are part of a project-based learning approach to enhance frontend development skills by working on real-world examples.

 ## Table of Contents